Wide Band Interaction Impedance and Mode Excitation in Glide Symmetric Double Corrugated Waveguides for mm-wave TWTs: Introduction

 \section{Introduction}

 Slow Wave Structures (SWS) are RF structures where the electromagnetic wave is confined and the phase velocity is less than the speed of light.
-The two main SWS-based devices are the traveling wave tube amplifier (TWT), where the wave and power flow travel in the same direction, and the backward wave oscillator (BWO), where the wave propagates in the opposite direction to which the energy flows \cite{schachter11CH1}.
-In a TWT, an input signal is amplified due to the synchronous interaction between the slow wave within a periodic structure and an electron beam along a narrow vacuum channel \cite{pierce-twt50}, in other words, as the beam and wave go forward, the beam is modulated by the electric field of the wave and the modulated beam increases the amplitude of the electric field \cite{schachter11CH1}.

-Research on TWT has increased considering its ability to generate high power at millimeter waves, which are useful in multiple applications \cite{Booske2008,Sengele2009,booke11, Armstrong2012,joye14,Armstrong2018,Armstrong2020}.
-Advantages of TWTs include moderate beam voltage, moderate structure period to wavelength ratio, high beam power to radiated power transformation efficiency \cite{shi14}, long lifetime \cite{steer09}, and reliability and robustness against high thermal stresses and ionizing radiation typical of the space environment in most space and airborne applications \cite{paoloni15}.
-However, the most interesting advantage is its very wide instantaneous bandwidth, which allows signals to be amplified linearly down to the kilowatt level, even in the millimeter wavelength (mmW) bands \cite{joye14}, where TWTs are excellent devices for communication systems, especially when broadband transmission with moderate power amplification is required in a compact size \cite{chong13}.
-The latter makes them ideal for applications such as communications, advanced radar, military electronic countermeasure systems, and space research \cite{booke11}.
+In a traveling wave tube (TWT), an input signal is amplified due to the synchronous interaction between the slow wave within a periodic structure and an electron beam along a narrow vacuum channel \cite{pierce-twt50, schachter11CH1}.
+Research on TWT amplifiers has increased considering their ability to generate power at millimeter waves \cite{paoloni21,Booske2008,Sengele2009,booke11, Armstrong2012,joye14,Armstrong2018,Armstrong2020}.
+Some TWTs have very wide instantaneous bandwidth, which allows signals to be amplified linearly up to the kilowatt level, even in the millimeter wavelength (mmW) bands \cite{joye14}, where TWTs are excellent devices for {high-data-rate} communication systems, especially when broadband transmission with moderate power amplification {is required, as highlighted in} \cite{chong13}.
+The wide bandwidth capability makes them ideal for applications such as communications, advanced radar, military electronic countermeasure systems, and space research \cite{booke11}.